borkshop/kni/CHANGE.md

 # v2.0.0

-This version changes the behavior of keyword options so that the first option to introduce a keyword has precedence over all subsequent options.
+- This version changes the behavior of keyword options so that the first option to introduce a keyword has precedence over all subsequent options.
+- The engine now emits a `choice` event to handlers, so the handler can observe which choice was made and particularly what its keywords are.

 # v1.1.0